nleonvic2/MyTestRepo2/README.md

 # MyTestRepo2

-Thhis is test for Branch rules test
+Thhis is test for Branch rules test Without Jira